TheSustainabilityConsortium/CommodityMap-Help/docs/getting_started/Overview.md

 ### How it works

-> **CommodityMap:** a innovative sustainability analytics platform that generates insights by way of analyzing the relationship between where you source your agricultural commodity and sustainability issues.
+> **CommodityMap:** an innovative sustainability analytics platform that generates insights by way of analyzing the relationship between where you source your agricultural commodity and sustainability issues.

 Rather than providing a traditional geographic map, _think of CommodityMap as a tool which maps out, organizes, and presents insights related to your commodities' impact_.
 Specifically, CommodityMap delivers an analysis of the environmental and social sustainability issues associated with where you source your agricultural commodities.